-- .1 The U.S. Open shall be conducted annually in November or December. - .2 A long course National Championship meet shall be conducted every summer, except when there is a Trials Class meet in the summer and that Trials Class meet is not in accordance with 206.4.2 (at the traditional time at the end of summer).
-The end of summer meet during those summers shall be called the U.S. Open. - .3 USA Swimming Open Water Individual and Team Championships shall be held in the 5 kilometer and 10 kilometer distances.
+- .1 The U.S. Open shall be conducted annually in November or December. - .2 A long course National Championship meet shall be conducted every summer, except when there is a Trials Class meet in the summer and that Trials Class meet is not in accordance with 206.4.2 (at the traditional time at the end of summer). - .3 USA Swimming Open Water Individual and Team Championships shall be held in the 10 kilometer distance.